12 Church St, Plymouth, MA 02360, USA

 Owned By: Town of Plymouth

-Pilgrim Plymouth’s first official cemetery, established in 1622.
-Also the site of their first fort and meeting house.
-Located on a hill directly behind Plymouth’s commercial area, this is a fascinating place to walk and explore, plus the view of the waterfront below is really something!
+Burial Hill was Pilgrim Plymouth’s first official cemetery, established in 1622.
+It was also the site of their first fort and meeting house.
+Located on a hill directly behind the Plymouth Harbor commercial area, this is a fascinating place to walk and explore, … plus the view of the waterfront below is really something!
 Added to the National Register of Historic Places in 2013.
 To support the survival of the gravestones, please refrain from touching them.

 Features